 Throughout her legal battle to end her conservatorship and now after Spears announced on April 11 that she’s pregnant with her third child, fans are wondering how she made all her millions and what impact the conservatorship had on her bank account?
 Let’s dive in.

 Spears’ wealth started, of course, with the music.
-While she may not make the bulk of her riches from the pop songs she’s recorded, none of her other successful ventures would have happened without her mega hits and massive albums, all of which made her a household name over the past two decades, which has turned out to be incredibly valuable.
+While she may not make the bulk of her riches from the pop songs she’s recorded, none of her other successful ventures would have happened without her mega hits and massive albums, all of which made her a household name.

-It’s not clear how the pop star is paid these days when it comes to royalties, though since she’s not credited as a songwriter on most of her material, and that’s where the real money usually is when it comes to residuals, which means she may rely more on advances than back-end payments.
+It’s not clear how the pop star is paid these days when it comes to royalties, as she’s not credited as a songwriter on most of her material, and that’s where the real money usually is when it comes to residuals.
+That means she may rely more on advances than on back-end payments.

 2. Live Performances